 They are also a favorite of portable churches that have to set up and break down every Sunday.
-However they are heavier than a passive monitor, so that needs to be taken into consideration.
+However, they are more substantial than a passive monitor, so that needs to be taken into consideration.

 Passive Stage Monitors (Unpowered)

 Passive monitors are less expensive than their active monitor brethren.
-They are the most common form of monitor in houses of worship since the sound system is stationary and professionally installed and there are normally many monitors in use.
+They are the most common form of a monitor in houses of worship since the sound system is stationary and professionally installed and there are ordinarily many monitors in use.

 This is not as true for mobile or portable church setups.

 The Different Designs Of Stage Monitors

 There are four different designs when it comes to stage monitors.
 They are…